 - Explain how you learned of the position because employers like to know.

-- Depending on number of connections you can make, this section might be comprised of one or two paragraphs.
+- Depending on number of skills/qualifications you wish to write about, this section might be comprised of either one or two paragraphs.

 - The goal in this section is to:

-- Highlight your knowledge and skills that explicitly match the needs of the employer
+- Highlight your skills and qualifications that you view as strengths that explicitly match the needs of the employer (based on the position description)

 - Indicate your passion and interest for the type of work, company, and/or industry

 - Draw attention to select pieces of information on your resume that directly relate to the desired qualifications.
-Highlight specific experiences and provide additional details that you believe the employer will find relevant.
+Highlight specific experiences and provide additional details that demonstrate your level of experience to the employer.

 - For experiences that are closely related (example: You have experience with statistics software similar to the one they ask for) give a summary sentence that shows the impact of your experience and qualifies your learning is similar to what they ask for.

 - If you have little connection to the specific qualifications then you should show your passion and interest for the industry, company, and position.
-Also, add your highest quality examples of transferable professional skills.
+Also, add your highest quality examples of transferable professional skills that most employers will be seeking (e.g., teamwork, communication, quality orientation).
 Students and recent graduates will often draw upon quality examples from coursework, internships, part-time work, project-based activities, and leadership positions.

 - If you are from the area where the job is located or you have a specific reason to want to relocate there, it is often helpful to make this known.
 Employers know that you are more likely to be a long-term employee if you have a connection to the area.